 - 1. Operating efficient, cost-effective, timely, consistent and fair claims management and rebuilding processes - 2.
 Management of the claims settlement process and rebuilding programme in accordance with the company's insurance policy and reinsurance treaty obligations - 3.
-Effective management and timely resolution of disputes - 4.
-Constructive engagement with key stakeholders that reflects a "can do" attitude and a partnership approach, and that reflects the company's values and preserves the company's positive reputation. - 5.
-Exercise of intellectual property
+Regular and effective communication with customers appropriate for their stage in the claims settlement process - 4.
+Effective management and timely resolution of disputes - Constructive engagement with key stakeholders that reflects a "can do" attitude and a partnership approach, and that reflects the company's values and preserves the company's positive reputation. - 6.
+Harnessing of intellectual property